Do You Need To Get From Málaga to Granada?

-If you’re coming from the airport, as I mentioned the train stops at the airport, and it’s only a short walk from the arrivals terminal.
+If you’re coming from the airport, as I mentioned, the train stops at the airport and is only a short walk from the arrival terminal.

 The main train station in Granada is relatively small, and not well equipped – I was surprised by that considering what a big city Granada is.
 Upon departure back to Malaga, they scanned all luggage through security scanners used at airports.